luizfneves404/pico-backend/README.md

 As defined in the type_annotation_map in base.py, mapped datetimes always use timezone=True, so no need to specify it.

+When defining a subclass and using single table inheritance, choose the type as non-nullable as in "Mapped[int]" but set nullable=True in the mapped_column definition.
+No need to set a default, it will be set to null.

 # Alembic cheat sheet:
 After changing models, run:
 alembic revision --autogenerate -m "message"